 But don’t worry, we can help.
 In this article, we’ll talk about the importance of essential fatty acids for pets, and what dose of fish oil to give cats and dogs.

 Essential Fatty Acids

-Despite fat’s reputation for being “unhealthy,” it is actually quite important for cellular health.
-For example, fats provide energy, support the absorption of fat-soluble vitamins, and help modulate inflammation.4 What’s more, because fat makes up most of the membranes of cells and organelles, our bodies actually require a certain amount of it to function properly.
+Despite fat’s reputation for being “unhealthy,” it is quite important for cellular health.
+Fats provide energy, support the absorption of certain vitamins, and help modulate inflammation.2

-Omega-3 and omega-6 fatty acids are necessary for the normal structure and function of cell membranes; however, mammals lack the fatty acid desaturase enzymes (i.e., delta-15 and delta-12 desaturase) needed to make omega-3 and omega-6 fatty acids in the body.
-Thus, these essential PUFAs must be consumed through dietary sources.5
+A particularly important type of fats are polyunsaturated fatty acids (PUFAs).
+Often referred to as “healthy fats,” omega-3 and omega-6 fatty acids are required for the normal structure and function of cell membranes.
+However, because mammals lack the desaturase enzymes needed to make omega-3 and omega-6 fatty acids in the body, these essential PUFAs must be consumed through dietary sources.3

 Sources and Metabolism